harvestcore/upgote/README.md

 ## Installing HarvestCCode

+> Before installing and running HarvestCCode please take a look at the [environment variables](doc/envvars.md) needed.

 This software can be installed and executed in multiple ways:

 - By downloading this repository and running: